-Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost less provision for impairment, except where the effect of discounting would be immaterial.
-In such cases, the receivables are stated at cost less provision for impairment.
+Trade and other receivables are initially recognised at fair value and thereafter stated at amortised cost less provision for impairment, except where the effect of discounting would be immaterial.
+In such cases, the receivables are stated at cost less impairment losses for bad and doubtful debts.